 Markers allow you to denote a place with symbols or display some message at a specific latitude and longitude on a map.

-The marker type can be changed to built-in shapes such as circles, diamonds, rectangles, or squares to highlight places.
+The marker type can be changed to built-in shapes such as circles, diamonds, rectangles, or squares to highlight a place.

 Markers can be customized by adding images or any custom shape to highlight a location.